DiggsAsura/PairPlayers/README.md

 This is an extremly simple script that will take a list of players, and return all the combinations, in groupings of 2.

+### Update history
+v0.02 release (March 27 2022)
+  - The script now takes inputs, so don't have to type them into the actual script yourself.

 ### Todos
 - Actually make it useful for anyone (for now only a script)